luna404/HeRAMS-UserManual/UserGuide_en.md

 ### Dashboard

-Each project in HeRAMS has a custom dashabord that permits yours to gain detailed insights.
+Each project in HeRAMS has a custom dashboard that permits yours to gain detailed insights.
 1. To display a dashboard, first open the project summary by selecting your project either form the navigation pane on the left or by clicking on the corresponding dot on the world map.
 2. In the pop-up window, click the <img src=" images/bt_details.png" height="20" align="top" alt="details"></img>  button.
 This will open the project dashbaord.
 3. You should now see a page similar to the one shown below.
 In the navigation pane on the left you see all available pages of the dashbaord.
 Click on the name of the page to open the page.